6C1/sum-product-numbers/README.md

-sum-product-numbers
+Sum-Product Numbers Toolkit
 ===================

-Python tools for investigation of sum-product and Niven numbers
+Python tools for investigation of sum-product and Niven numbers.